 Increasing sales effectiveness.

-We agreed to center the next meeting around a voted upon “challenge” (submitted by other Seattle Chapter members).
-We’ll work as a team to brainstorm why the challenge exists, spend 80% of our time on the problem, and then work to solve the root of the issue so it doesn’t reoccur.
+We agreed to center the next meeting around a voted-upon “challenge” (submitted by other Seattle Chapter members).
+We’ll work as a team to brainstorm why the challenge exists, spend 80% of our time on the problem, and then work to solve the root of the issue so that it doesn’t reoccur.